 - Make sure you provide detail on what you applying for.
 The committee will be wanting to know in detail about what the money will be used for and how it will benefit your society and the UTAS student community.

 - Be realistic – When asking for funding think about how many people the money will benefit?
-You won’t get $500 if there are only going to be 20-30 at your event/activity.
+You won’t get $500 if there are only going to be 10 people at your event/activity.

 - What is your club/society contributing?
-TUSA won’t fully fund an activity/purchase.
-Clubs and societies need to try to be self sufficient so how much is the club/society also putting in.
+TUSA won’t fully fund every activity/purchase.
+Clubs and societies need to try to be self sufficient so consider how much the club/society can contribute from your funds.

 Claiming Your Grant

-You will be informed by the Sport and Societies Officer if your grant application was successful and how much you club/society where awarded.
+You will be informed by the Clubs and Societies Officer if your grant application was successful and how much you club/society will receive.

-Grants can be claimed once the event/activity or item has been purchased using the Grant Claim Form on the website.
-You will need to provide receipts of the items the grant is covering (so make sure you keep them) and provide a brief summary or the event/activity.
+Grants can be claimed once the event/activity has finished or item has been purchased using the Grant Claim Form on the website.
+You will need to provide receipts of the items the grant is covering (so make sure you keep them) and provide a brief summary of the event/activity.

 A constitution is a formal document which creates and governs each club and society.
 The club/society constitution sets out the aims and objectives for why the club/society is being created.